mgit-at/kubectl-inject/README.md

 1. working `kubectl cp` without `tar` inside container
 2. working `kubectl debug` that injects intself INTO the running container (thus all processes and all files and PVs are there)
-3. Having a simple editor like `vi` ready to just change some config files on a PV
+3. Having a simple editor like `vi` ready to just change some config files on an in use PV

 ## TODOs